arcticmatt/pencil-flip/content/Music/fivetrack5.md

 lovely and slightly sad.

 #### 3. Don't Watch Me Dancing - Little Joy
-This song does an awkward dance in my head.
-People dancing can be funny/beautiful/awkward/dramatic/breathtakign.
-This song is a bit of each of those things.
+It does an awkward dance in your head.
+People dancing can be funny/beautiful/awkward/dramatic/breathtaking: this song, too.
 Maybe not that breathtaking.

 #### 4. Waiting - Alice Boman
 One of those really simple songs, lyrically speaking, that conveys a simple idea